hawkinsw/CPPTimes/writing-functions.md

 hg: 5
 ```

 That's a really important point that we don't want to skip over!
 Anything that generates a value is known as an expression, remember?
-Well, in all functions that do *not* return `void`, the `return` statement in the function specifies to what the value of the function-call expression will evaluate.
+Well, in functions that do *not* return `void`, the `return` statement in the function specifies to what the value of the function-call expression will evaluate.

 If we call the function with the argument `false`, the output is